 See also the toggleLower command, which also restores the lower section if it is hidden when the command is issued, but which hides the section if it was not hidden.

-Client menu File > Preferences > (Main Window Options) Hide Lower Section restoreTitle
+Client menu: File > Preferences > (Main Window Options) Hide Lower Section changed by the setTitle command.
+The default main window title is "The Janus Debugger" or "The TN3270 Debugger."

-5.98 restoreTitle command
+5.101 restoreTitle command